Word Meanings - VALID - Book Publishers vocabulary database

 Hermaphrodite; having both stamens and pistils; -- said of flower.
 Perfect cadence , a complete and satisfactory close in harmony, as upon the tonic preceded by the dominant. -- Perfect chord , a concord or union of sounds which is perfectly - THOROUGHWORT

-See BONESET - DENSE
+See BONESET - RIGHTEOUSNESS

 1. Having the constituent parts massed or crowded together; close; compact; thick; containing much matter in a small space; heavy; opaque; as, a dense crowd; a dense forest; a dense fog.
 All sorts of bodies, firm and fluid, dense and rare.
-Ray. - RIGHTEOUSNESS
+Ray. - STABLENESS

 The quality or state of being stable, or firmly established; stability. - UPRIGHTNESS